Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Starting a Fish Tank from Scratch

-If you are planning to start a new aquarium you are a making a great decision you won’t regret!
-Well, if you do it correctly anyway.
+If you are planning to start a new aquarium you are making a great decision, one which you won’t regret.
+Well, if you do it correctly, anyway.
 Keeping a fish tank at home is an enjoyable way to get closer to nature.
 Building a small ecosystem and watching it thrive is also great for teaching kids about responsibility from a young age.

 If you followed the setup guide that came with your new aquarium, within minutes you probably had your tank put together, filled with water and running.
 But that doesn’t necessarily mean it is ready for fish.
 The tough part of fish keeping is understanding all the little variables that go into making sure fish stay alive and healthy.

 Whether you are planning a Betta tank or a community freshwater aquarium, the same ideas apply.
 Just as you would want to prepare your home for a new puppy or kitten you should make sure your new fish have the right tank conditions to ensure their health and well-being.

 It’s not hard, but it does require a little thought and work.
 Taking the time to learn how to get your tank going correctly can mean the difference between failure and success.